ENGR161-Team1/Proj2_FermModel_Team01/docs/README.md

 Review [Process Systems](process-systems.md) and [Connector Systems](connector-systems.md) for detailed information about the physical models and engineering principles.

 ### For Learning
-Explore [Examples](examples.md) for practical tutorials and use cases, now with improved inline documentation for easier understanding.
+Explore [Examples](examples.md) for practical tutorials and use cases with clear, concise inline documentation.

 ## 📊 Project Features